Sam-khanjani/PodGraph/README.md

 An agentic AI system that synthesizes insights across multiple podcasts using Neo4j graph database, Apache Kafka streaming, and large language models.

+> **Note:** Kafka is only required when scaling to high ingestion volumes.
+For small-scale or local use, it can be omitted and ingestion can run directly without a message queue.

 ## 🎯 Vision

 Instead of searching episodes one by one, ask cross-podcast questions: